Anascode23/Bookly/README.md

-#   how to get started!
+#   How to get started!